 Tinggly offers experiences worldwide.
 They have a particularly great Plitvice Lakes National Park tour that you should try!

 We’ve shortlisted the best guide books on Croatia for you.

 I was always taught, if you can’t afford insurance, you can’t afford to travel.
 At RoamRight, they know no two travelers or trips are the same.
 That’s why they offer travel insurance plans for all situations.
 (USA residents only)

 Do You Need A Visa To Come To Croatia?

 The question “do I need a visa to enter Croatia” is asked me often.
-Answering this for each individual is tricky as the circumstances and your reasons for entering Croatia will determine if you need a visa to travel to Croatia.
-Plus, there are other question to answer, such as: do you have Croatian family?
+Answering this for each individual is tricky as the circumstances, and your reasons for entering Croatia will determine if you need a visa to travel to Croatia.
+Plus, there are other questions to answer, such as: do you have a Croatian family?
 Or do you plan to work in Croatia?
 If you do need a visa for Croatia, get an application form here.

 Where Is Croatia Located?

 Croatia lies in the western balkans and borders Slovenia, Hungary, Bosnia-Herzegovina, Serbia, and Montenegro.
 It’s most interesting border, however, is the Adriatic Sea coast.
 It’s the Croatia beaches, islands, and historic towns on the Croatia coast, after all, that draw in the vast majority of tourists.
 Just across the Adriatic Sea lies Italy.

 When Is The Best Time To Go To Croatia?

 Well, what weather do you like and what events interest you?
 In my opinion, that is May, June, and September.
 That’s when the average temperature is 20°C, and the country is far less crowded.